 - Brush with marinade on all sides.

 - Marinate for at least 10-15 minutes (or longer).

 - Cook on the grill or in a skillet on the stovetop for 5 minutes (each side).

-You only need 10 ingredients to make these flavorful mushroom steaks.
-The main ingredient is, of course, Portobello mushrooms.
-Mine weren’t nicely shaped but I don’t care because even ugly produce tastes delicious, right?!
+You’ll only need 10 ingredients to make these flavorful mushroom steaks.
+The main ingredients are, of course, Portobello mushrooms.
+Mine weren’t nicely shaped, but I don’t care because even ugly produce tastes delicious, right?!